 This last feature, building on decentralized identifiers (DIDs), is in my view the least mature and riskiest part of the currently proposed system.
 DID is a W3C specification, but really feels like it comes from the blockchain/web3 world. did:web does exist and should work fine, but itself is a big nothing burger because it does not enable the interesting account migration features that a true DID would.
 It should be possible to implement something like Certificate Transparency to do global-trusted and rapidly resolvable DIDs without wasteful proof-of-whatever, but that would require an effort and institution like Let’s Encrypt did for SSL certificates.
 It is unclear if or when that might actually happen.
 As it stands today DID has a pile of good intentions and standardization scaffolding, but in reality is just blockchain and vaporware.

-As part of noodling around with the protocol, I wrote a simple partial command-line tool and personal data server (PDS), adeonsine.
+As part of noodling around with the protocol, I wrote a simple partial command-line tool and personal data server (PDS), adenosine.
 You can check out the minimal web interface at the examples pierre-manard.robocracy.org and voltaire.demo.adenosine.social.